richardlett/language_model_training/README.md

 1. A training epoch (defined by a fixed number of batches)
 2. A validation mega batch

-After the validation batch, we calculate the AUC from all pairwise distances as a binary classification problem, using these distances for thresholding.
+After the validation batch, we calculate the AUC from all pairwise distances as a binary classification problem (same vs different genome), using these distances for thresholding.
 AUC is calculated per rank (GPU), then averaged across all ranks.

 Log files outputted (current working directory):
 1. `pairwise_distances_histogram.png`: